It’s no wonder Walt Disney styled his Fantasyland Castle on Germany’s Neuschwanstein Castle.

 Getting to Neuschwanstein Castle

-Neuschwanstein Castle is just a few kilometres from Fussen in the Allgäu region of Bavaria.
+Neuschwanstein Castle is just a few kilometres from the pretty town of Fussen.
 It is within easy driving distance from both Munich and Innsbruck.
 Car parking costs €7.
 For visitors without a car, a public bus service operates from Fussen.

 You can also book a day tour to Neuschwanstein Castle from Munich.
 Popular tours include: